 We have taken the following steps to assess and manage any risk that our supply chain may use forced labour:

-We have adopted a Modern Slavery Policy and Supplier Code of Conduct.
-We require all significant suppliers to implement the principles in the Policy and Code relating to forced labour and to impose the principles on their respective suppliers.
+Our latest Modern Slavery Policy and Supplier Code of Conduct require all significant suppliers to implement the principles in the Policy and Code relating to forced labour and to impose equivalent principles on their respective suppliers.

 When entering into arrangements with suppliers, they undergo a due diligence process in which we assess them from a qualitative and economic perspective.
 As part of our supplier questionnaire, we ask questions in relation to compliance with the Modern Slavery Act, due diligence processes and modern slavery risks within the supply chain.
 For further risk mitigation, a clause on our supplier code of conduct is included in our service contracts.